What is Dry Granulation?

-The Fitzpatrick Company originated in 1937 with the development of the Fitzmill™ and in the 1950’s, revolutionized the Pharmaceutical Industry with the introduction of the Chilsonator®, a dry granulation / roller compactor technology.
+The Fitzpatrick Company originated in 1937 with the development of the Fitzmill™ and in the 1950s, revolutionized the Pharmaceutical Industry with the introduction of the Chilsonator, a dry granulation/roller compactor technology.
 The culmination of decades of experience with the dry granulation process resulted in the launch of the CCS Series of Contained Compaction Systems.
-Manufacturers identify Fitzpatrick as a world leader in roll compaction equipment for dry granulation, having demonstrated an ability to achieve the most uniform compact and ribbon.
+Manufacturers identify Fitzpatrick as a world leader in roll compaction equipment for pharmaceutical manufacturing, having demonstrated an ability to achieve the most uniform compact and ribbon.

 The CCS Series of Roller Compactors

 Fitzpatrick’s CCS Series of roll compactors produces uniform ribbons which translates into the formation of uniform granules.
 The optimized granulated material improves downstream powder flow characteristics and subsequently, maximizes tableting efficiencies.
 This is achieved via a unique dual-feed pre-compression feed system and precision real-time roll gap control.